norcams/docs-enduser/docs/vgpu.rst

 | vgpu.m1.2xlarge  | 8            | 32 GiB  |
 +------------------+--------------+---------+

-Prebuild images
+Prebuilt images
 ---------------

-The NREC Team provides prebuild images with the vGPU driver already installed.
+The NREC Team provides prebuilt images with the vGPU driver already installed.
 We strongly recommend using these, as vGPU drivers are not publicly available.
 These images become available to your project when you are granted access to the vGPU resources.